NextronSystems/analysis-cockpit-manual/usage/basic-concepts.rst

 this particular case are automatically assigned to this case and WILL NOT SHOW UP in the ``Baselining`` section if this is chosen for this case.

-In order to understand this better, let’s assume you have decided, a group of logs are legitimate anomalies.
+In order to understand this better, let's assume you have decided, a group of logs are legitimate anomalies.
 Then all future logs that are similar to these anomalies will automatically be added to this case and not show up in the Baselining section.

-In case you have decided a group of loglines represent a security incident the same things will happen.
-Future loglines that represent a security incident will show up only in the case and not in the Baselining section.
+In case you have decided a group of log lines represent a security incident the same things will happen.
+Future log lines that represent a security incident will show up only in the case and not in the Baselining section.

 Most organizations obviously want to be alerted in case of a security incident.
-So, the Cockpit can be configured to forward all logs that are automatically assigned to an incident case to the organizations’ SIEM System via syslog.
+So, the Cockpit can be configured to forward all logs that are automatically assigned to an incident case to the organizations' SIEM System via syslog.
 Organizations that prefer to handle THOR Events entirely within the Analysis Cockpit and not forward anything to a SIEM system may choose to configure a notification that shows up in the